Hue Vietnam, the 8 essential questions before going there

 -

-This is the most famous pagoda in Hue, Vietnam!
-The Heavenly Lady Pagoda nestles on a hill overlooking the Perfume River with an absolutely magnificent view.
+It is the most famous pagoda in Hue.
+The Thiên Mụ Pagoda nestles on a hill overlooking the Perfume River with an absolutely magnificent view.
 It can be recognized from afar thanks to its octagonal tower made up of 7 floors.
-The three-way door opens onto a very large space.
+The three-way door opens into a very large space.
 In the middle of it, the main pagoda stands majestically and provides access on two sides to a magnificent bonsai garden.
 This pagoda invites you to a great moment of meditation in a sublime and zen natural setting.

 -